Pipenv cheat sheet for npm users

 rm -r .venv

-3. conda is a popular alternative.
+3. conda is a popular alternative that some developers prefer.